-The following table indicates the amount of unvested shares held by each individual that would have become fully exercisable assuming that with respect to Dr. Shillman's and Mr. Morin's option grants, a change of control of Cognex occurred at December 31, 2012, and with respect to the options granted to Mr. Willett, the termination of his employment occurred in the circumstances described above at December 31, 2012 following a change of control.
+The following table indicates the amount of unvested shares held by each named executive officer that would have become fully exercisable assuming that with respect to Dr. Shillman's and Mr. Morin's option grants, a change of control of Cognex occurred at December 31, 2013, and with respect to the options granted to Mr. Willett, the termination of his employment occurred in the circumstances described above at December 31, 2013 following a change of control.
 These amounts are estimates only and do not necessarily reflect the actual number of shares that would accelerate or their value, which would only be known at the time that the individual becomes entitled to the accelerated vesting of his options.
+Share amounts and exercise prices set forth in the table or described in the notes to the table have been adjusted to reflect the two-for-one stock split completed on September 16, 2013.

-Name Number of Option Shares That Would Have Accelerated Vesting Value of Option Shares That Would Have Accelerated Vesting(1)
+Name Number of Option Shares That Would Have Accelerated Vesting Shares uld Have

-Robert J. Shillman 7,875 \$ 142,459
+Robert J. Shillman 0 \$ 0

-Robert J. Willett 412,500 \$4,788,250
+Robert J. Willett 650,000 \$15,66 66,000

-Richard A. Morin 89,013 \$ 899,824
+Richard A. Morin 165,000 \$ 3,54 12,250

-(1) Amounts shown in this column are based on the positive difference between the closing price of our common stock on Nasdaq on December 31, 2012 (\$36.79) and the exercise prices for such options.
+(1) Amounts shown in this column are based on the positive difference between the closing price of our common stock on Nasdaq on December 31, 2013 (\$38.18) and the exercise prices for such options.